Corn and Stone

 [In progress: to be continued.]

-[6] Anthropologists are reassessing the use of wild and semi-cultivated plants long before modern cereals were first cultivated around 11,000 years ago.
-Here are some web links to studies in Australia that describe archaeological sites, plant species harvested and stone grinding tools to convert seeds to meal or flour.
+[6] In Australia, Anthropologists are reassessing the use of wild and semi-cultivated plants before modern cereals became dominant.
+Here are some links to that describe archaeological sites, indigenous practice, plant species harvested, and stone grinding tools to convert seeds to meal or flour.
+The first two papers below give reference to numerous publications which draw attention to the wide range of plant genera and species that have been and still are used as food.

 Australian Museum (2021) Wailwan grindstone. https://australian.museum/learn/first-nations/unsettled/unsettled-introduction/wailwan-grindstone